bcnmy/metatx-standard/README.md

 <h3>How do i use this in my Smart Contracts?</h3>

-1. Inherit <a href="https://github.com/bcnmy/metatx-standard/blob/master/src/contracts/EIP712MetaTransaction.sol" target="_blank" >EIP712MetaTransaction</a> contract
+1. Inherit <a href="https://github.com/bcnmy/metatx-standard/blob/master/src/contracts/BasicMetaTransaction.sol" target="_blank" >BasicMetaTransaction</a> contract
-2. Use msgSender() method where ever you were using msg.sender
+2. Use msgSender() method where ever you were using msg.sender That's it.
-3. (Optional) Use msgRelayer() method to get the relayer address who paid for transaction gas fees That's it.
 Pretty simple

 <h3>How do i use this in my client code?</h3>
-In order to execute meta transactions you just need to call executeMetaTransaction(address userAddress, bytes memory functionSignature, bytes32 sigR, bytes32 sigS, uint8 sigV) inherited from EIP712MetaTransaction.sol
+In order to execute meta transactions you just need to call executeMetaTransaction(address userAddress, bytes memory functionSignature, string memory message, string memory length, bytes32 sigR, bytes32 sigS, uint8 sigV) inherited from BasicMetaTransaction.sol
 <br/>

 userAddress       => externally owned address of the user eg the user address in his metamask wallet<br/>

 functionSignature => ABI encoding of function name with its parameter.
 Use web3 <a href="https://web3js.readthedocs.io/en/v1.2.4/web3-eth-contract.html#methods-mymethod-encodeabi" target="_blank" >encodeABI</a> method here

+message           => message that was signed by the user without the nonce and chainId

+length            => message length that user signed (including nonce and chainId)

 sigR              => 32 bytes r part of the signature